Academic & Professional Qualification

 - Introduction to Causal Inference and Machine Learning (undergraduate)

 - Media Economics, Organizational Economics, Development Economics, Chinese Economy, Big Data and Computational Social Science

-- Intentional Control of Type I Error over Unconscious Data Distortion: a Neyman-Pearson Approach to Text Classification (with Lucy Xia, Richard Zhao and Xin Tong), Journal of the American Statistical Association, 116(533): 68-81, March, (2021).
+- Intentional Control of Type I Error Over Unconscious Data Distortion: A Neyman-Pearson Approach to Text Classification (with Lucy Xia, Richard Zhao and Xin Tong), Journal of the American Statistical Association, 116(533): 68-81, March, (2021).